 When nutrients enter rivers and streams from urban, suburban and agricultural runoff, they can attach to particles of sediment.
 While sediment doesn’t take long to settle to the bottom of waterways, nutrients are released back up into the water column in dissolved form.

 Nutrient pollution has a lingering effect on water quality.
 It fuels the growth of harmful algae blooms, which create dead zones that suffocate marine life.
-Because of this, lowering both nutrient and sediment pollution upstream of the Conowingo Dam would benefit Bay health.

 What is being done to address the Conowingo Dam reservoir?